 The Larwood & Voce Pub & Kitchen is a light and airy pub / restaurant that has become a firm favourite amongst West Bridgford folk.
 Various areas of the bar and restaurant can be sectioned off for exclusive use.
 The restaurant area maintains an air of 'busy calm' with a professional and dedicated front-of-house team keeping the ball rolling.
 The dining experience is respectfully informal - think gastropub without the pretension, relaxed and unassuming.
-The Larwood & Voce is one of four establishments owned by The Moleface Pub Co.
-The others being: The Wollaton Pub & Kitchen, The Lord Nelson Pub & Kitchen and The Royal Oak Pub & Kitchen.
+The Larwood & Voce is one of three establishments owned by The Moleface Pub Co.
+The others being: The Wollaton Pub & Kitchen and The Lord Nelson Pub & Kitchen.

 Plenty of wood, mixed fabrics and leather combine with muted reds and greens to bring a homely yet modern feel.
 A fantastically vibrant atmosphere at busy times is juxtaposed with a feeling of 'reading room' calm on quieter days.
 On whatever day you visit however, you will be in the very capable hands of The Larwood brigade.
 A team of chefs dedicated to authentic flavours and constant improvement, work in harmony with the seasons, whilst the front of house team bring it all together beautifully.

 Accolades have come thick and fast to the Larwood:

 Observer Food Monthly Best Pub Food in 2008

 Observer Food Monthly Best Sunday Roast runner up in 2009, 2010,2011 and 2012